-As of December 31, 2018, our Prescription Drugs joint venture Shanghai Hutchison Pharmaceuticals had 49 issued patents and 11 pending patent applications in China, including patents for its key prescription products described below.
+As of December 31, 2019, our Prescription Drugs joint venture Shanghai Hutchison Pharmaceuticals had 49 issued patents and 13 pending patent applications in China, including patents for its key prescription products described below.

 She Xiang Bao Xin Pills.
-As of December 31, 2018, Shanghai Hutchison Pharmaceuticals held an invention patent in China directed to the formulation of the She Xiang Bao Xin pill.
+As of December 31, 2019, Shanghai Hutchison Pharmaceuticals held an invention patent in China directed to the formulation of the She Xiang Bao Xin pill.
 Under PRC law, invention patents are granted for new technical innovations with respect to products or processes.
 Invention patents in China have a maximum term of 20 years.
 This patent will expire in 2029.
-The "Confidential State Secret Technology" status protection on the She Xiang Bao Xin pill technology held by Shanghai Hutchison Pharmaceuticals, as certified by China's Ministry of Science and Technology and State Secrecy Bureau, has expired, and as of December 31, 2018, Shanghai Hutchison Pharmaceuticals was in the process of renewing such protection status.
+The "Confidential State Secret Technology" status protection on the She Xiang Bao Xin pill technology held by Shanghai Hutchison Pharmaceuticals, as certified by China's Ministry of Science and Technology and State Secrecy Bureau, has expired, and as of December 31, 2019, Shanghai Hutchison Pharmaceuticals was in the process of renewing such protection status, and we believe our status remains unchanged during this process.

 Danning Tablets.
-As of December 31, 2018, Shanghai Hutchison Pharmaceuticals also held an invention patent in China directed to the formulation of the Danning tablet.
+As of December 31, 2019, Shanghai Hutchison Pharmaceuticals also held an invention patent in China directed to the formulation of the Danning tablet.
 This patent will expire in 2027.